- What we do

 - Partnership in Mission

-GOALS: To ensure the survival of the Dulangan Menubo tribe into the future, giving particular focus on formal education of the Dulangan Menubo girls.
+GOALS: To ensure the survival of the Dulangan Manobo tribe into the future, giving particular focus on formal education of the Dulangan Manobo girls.

-ACTIVITIES: The Sisters provide primary, secondary and college education to Dulangan Menubo girls and they offer also cultural and spiritual formation for their integration in the society.
+ACTIVITIES: The Sisters provide primary, secondary and college education to Dulangan Manobo girls and they offer also cultural and spiritual formation for their integration in the society.